vineeth14/BlockBlastSolver/docs/index.md

 Attempted using HSV ranges to extract the shapes from the cropped images:

-- This doesn't work because I suspect that some of the colors used are randomly generated or the number of colors used is larger than I cared to manually identify.
+- This didn't work because I suspect that some of the colors used are randomly generated or the number of colors was too large to manually identify.
 - So hard coding the HSV color values wouldn't work consistently.

 ### Final Approach: Color Detection

 After trying the above approaches, I decided to develop a color detection system to extract the shapes from the cropped images that would work consistently.
-This proved to be quite challenging as it was difficult to get consistent results with this approach.
+This proved to be quite challenging because it was tricky to get consistent results.
 It was easy to find the shape, but accurately obtaining the correct number of blocks of the shape was extremely inconsistent due to factors like image quality and resolution.
 I applied a number of techniques to improve the accuracy of the detection.

 My color detection system consisted of 3 main steps: